alanjones2/Alan-Jones-article-code/stgrid/draft.md

 # How to Create a Grid Layout in Streamlit

-## We present a method to programmatically create a grid layout in Streamlit
+## We present a method to programmatically create a grid layout in Streamlit with a demonstration

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/stgrid/images/1_23w13JLGqofbNLlDajur5A.jpeg)